DioCar84/battleships/README.md

   - Passed the code through a PEP8 linter and confirmed there are no issues
   - Passed invalid inputs: decimal point numbers, chars, symbols and strings where only whole numbers are allowed.
   - Passed inputs that are outside of the board size and input the same coordinates more than once.
+  - Passed inputs that are blank or "Computer" as a username.
   - Tested the game in both the Code Institue Heroku terminal and my local Gitpod terminal

 ### Bugs

 #### Solved Bugs

+  - The `display_result` function was returning feedback for a guess that the player had not entered.
+I fixed this by accessing the correct data structure, as I was originally accessing the ship position array instead of the guesses made array.

 #### Remaining Bugs